Jennifer88huang/pulsar/site2/docs/admin-api-partitioned-topics.md

 ### Stats

 It shows current statistics of a given partitioned topic.
-Here's an example payload:
+The following is a payload example.

 ```json
 {